sam-hosseini/freelancing-in-finland/README.md

 * [Suomen Yrittäjät - Finnish Entrepreneurs](https://www.yrittajat.fi/en)
 * [Kauppakamari - Finland chamber of commerce](https://kauppakamari.fi/en/)
   * [Helsinki chamber of commerce](https://helsinki.chamber.fi/en/)

-I don't know if there are other unions or which one is better than the other.
-Do you know which one is the best?
-Please send a pull request 💯

 ### Consider joining an unemployment fund